-When to much oil, debris, and skin cells build up in the pores, these bacteria go to town, blocking the pores and causing a number of skin conditions, including pimples, papules, pustules, and inflammation.
+When to much oil, debris, and skin cells build up in the pores, these bacteria go to town, blocking the pores and causing several skin conditions, including pimples, papules, pustules, and inflammation.

 Clinical trials have found that this bacteria responds really well to topical treatments of certain essential oils.
 Below we have included our tried and tested anti-acne blends, that you can apply as a spot treatment, to help you keep your bothersome breakouts at bay.

 Tea Tree Essential oil